Sawmonabo/wundergraph-twitter-clone/README.md

 * Now that the operation is written, run a ```wunderctl generate``` again to initialize our query/mutation funcitons with WunderGraph.

-## Implementing WunderGraph into Twitter-Clone
+## Implementing WunderGraph Operations into Twitter-Clone

 <p>Now we can add the calls to useQuery/useMutation from src/lib/wundergraph.ts into Feed.js and TweetBox.js.
 Adding these operations will allow our twitter feed to retrieve real data and create tweets with the db we just created.